 It gets trickier.
 Once you lose interest in the project and abandon it, guilt kicks in, as if we don’t have enough issues to deal with already.
 At this point it becomes really annoying having to fight with your conscience about the abandoned project.
 You don’t feel like working on it and at the same time you can’t really leave it.
 It’s just pure bliss at this point. 😇

 One fine Sunday afternoon, you gather your thoughts and try to focus on your project and trim it from an ambitious project to a simpler project.
 You feel good about yourself for having found a way to deal with the problem.
 That’s when you notice a cool new tool.
-BOOM!
-Suddenly, you notice all of your efforts and interest you managed to build up, going down the drain.
+BAM!
+Suddenly, you notice all of your efforts and the interest you managed to build up, going down the drain.
 Can you stop it?
-Of course…no. What do you do instead?
+No. What do you do instead?
 Go ahead and try out the cool new tool that’s going to make your life so much more awesome.
 What about your project?
 That can wait.
 You’re confident that you will be able to come back later and finish your project using the cool new tool.

 Three months go by and you are finally at a point in your life where you feel confident and comfortable to say goodbye to your project and move on to a new one.

 Moving Fast and Breaking Things

 In the past, I’ve started a lot of projects and miserably failed to finish them.
 I even thought of moving fast and breaking things.
 In reality, that didn’t really work.
 It’s definitely not because the philosophy is flawed.
 It’s because my perception of the philosophy was flawed.
 I’ve realized what I was doing wrong and corrected it over the past few years.
 I’ve tried a lot of things and didn’t really find anything helpful.

 After spending a lot of time thinking about why I kept abandoning my projects, I noticed a common theme and was able to compile a list of reasons that made me abandon my side projects.